 All photos c/o Julien Langevin.
 Second photo by: Taylor Gonzales.
 Third photo by: Matthew Temple

-In April, Julien Langevin won the U.S. Cup Tasters Championships in Boston—a timed competition that tests your sensory skills by discerning taste differences in a triangulation.
+In April, Julien Langevin (they/them) won the U.S. Cup Tasters Championships in Boston—a timed competition that tests your sensory skills by discerning taste differences in a triangulation.
 This month, Portland, Maine-based Langevin will be flying to Milan to represent the U.S. at the World Coffee Championships.

 Brewista: Tell us about your most memorable moments in your coffee journey, and what ignited your love of coffee.